-For these reasons, carefully consider outsourcing your silk worms farm business plan to a business plan writer, weighing the advantages and disadvantages of seeking outside assistance.
+For these reasons, carefully consider outsourcing your silkworm farm business plan to a business plan writer, weighing the advantages and disadvantages of seeking outside assistance.

-Why not create your silk worms farm's business plan using Word or Excel?
+Why not create your silkworm farm's business plan using Word or Excel?

-Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a silk worms farm business plan is a terrible idea.
+Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a silkworm farm business plan is a terrible idea.